OliverS18/WiseBuyer/README.md

 - Current support *Taobao.com*/*Tmall.com* only.

-- WiseBuyer is still under development.
-Since the coupon element is not shown up on *Taobao.com* during current development, WiseBuyer is not guaranteed to acquire correct platform coupons.
-The issue will be fixed during the upcoming 12.12.
+- WiseBuyer is still under development but is now able to acquire 12.12 coupons.

+- As the first edition to support 12.12 coupons, the crawler is currently working slowly.
+The issue will be fixed in the future.

 # TODO

-- [ ] Check the coupon element when it is exposed during 12.12
+- [x] Check the coupon element when it is exposed during 12.12
-- [ ] Develop GUI
 - [ ] Code optimization
-- [ ] Support Chinese
-- [ ] Support Windows & test on Linux
+- [ ] Merge into master branch

 Welcome pull request.